Tuesday, February 17, 2026

 • Transparent and structured processes that reduce rework and delay

-How supervisors interpret complaint KPIs
+How the FCA and regulators interpret complaint KPIs

-From a supervisory perspective:
+From a compliance perspective:

 Trends matter more than individual data points